openfaas/docs/docs/deployment/openshift.md

 # Deployment guide for OpenShift 3.11

-OpenFaaS has been tested with OpenShift 3.11.
+OpenFaaS CE has been tested with OpenShift 3.11 and also works with OpenShift 4.x, but no instructions are provided at this time.

 ## Deploy in a container